h4cktoria/Marinette/README.md

 ## Description

 Marinette is a [Shell](https://en.wikipedia.org/wiki/Shell_(computing)) without any fancy features like [Shell Expansions](https://www.gnu.org/software/bash/manual/html_node/Shell-Expansions.html), [Shell Scripting](https://en.wikipedia.org/wiki/Shell_script), [Pipelines](https://en.wikipedia.org/wiki/Pipeline_(Unix)) and so on.
-I've tried to make it as simple as I could, using few to no abstractions, allowing both the end users and myself to change it programmatically if needed.
+I've tried to make it as simple as I could, using only structured programming, allowing the end users to change it programmatically if needed.
 And I wouldn't say I've succeeded. =D

+Core(but not only!) features of Marinette:

+-   Simple and source-leak secure compile-time configuration
+-   [Defensive programmed](https://en.wikipedia.org/wiki/Defensive_programming) and won't crash if you misuse any command in any way

+Please read!
 If you're a newbie then PLEASE DON'T USE MARINETTE OR ANY OTHER PREMADE HACKING TOOL!
 Hack by hand first, get a grip on the game mechanics, try to code something by yourself and have fun in general!